 What All Old House Owners Should Know

-There are certain features on any old house which need to be displayed correctly to give your home the appearance it was designed to have.
+Although that gingerbread fretwork on the gable of a house looks stunning, it’s not that simple.
 Years ago, buildings were pedestrian friendly.
 Houses were viewed by foot or carriage passing at a slower speed.
-This slower speed gave the viewer more time to notice the beauty of a house and enabled it to be viewed in its own setting so that all its architectural details were able to work together to portray a certain feeling.
+This gave the viewer more time to notice the beauty of a house.
+It enabled it to be viewed in its own setting, so that all its architectural details, were able to work together to portray a certain feeling.
 Jonathan Hale, a preservation architect, explains this in his book, “The Old Way of Seeing”.